-In March 2000, in response to a complex and hugely controversial set of circumstances, a coalition of military forces invaded Iraq and toppled the tyrannical regime of President Saddam Hussein.
+In March 2000, in response to a complex and controversial set of circumstances, a coalition of military forces invaded Iraq and toppled the tyrannical regime of President Saddam Hussein.
 The fall-out in the Arab world provided a cover for attacks against Christians.
 Churches in the Middle East (where I lived at the time) were attacked because they were perceived to be tools of the West.
 US President George W Bush's reference to the program to replace Hussein as a "crusade" fuelled anger in Muslim communities around the world that for centuries have harboured resentment against Christians for the Crusades in the Middle Ages (irrespective of brutalities committed by Islamic regimes over hundreds of years).
 Western interests were attacked, often physically.

-This was the charged atmosphere in which an attack against a Western fast food outlet in Lebanon, orchestrated by an Islamic organisation, nearly caused a backlash against Christians in that country.
+This was the atmosphere in which a targeted attack against a fast food outlet in Lebanon (near my home), orchestrated by an Islamic organisation, nearly caused a backlash against Christians in that country.
 One Sunday afternoon, following the fall of Baghdad, patrons in a busy McDonalds restaurant in Dora, a port suburb of Beirut, were startled to hear explosions in the male toilet.
-Someone had deposited two hand grenades in a waste paper bin, which exploded, killing or injuring a number of people.
-Diners rushed outside en masse.
-What they did not know was that a vehicle loaded with over 500 kilograms of explosives was parked near the exit.
+Someone had deposited two hand grenades in a waste paper bin, which detonated, killing or injuring a number of people.
+Diners rushed outside en masse, unaware that a vehicle loaded with over 500 kilograms of explosives was parked near the exit.
 As they rushed through the door a terrorist with a remote control device triggered the detonator.
 The only thing that averted carnage was that the fact that the detonator misfired, exploding through the car window instead of the explosives.

 But for this fact, massive devastation would have occurred as the outlet was packed with customers and the building itself was on the main north-south arterial, choked with traffic.
-In a bizarre twist, police and military investigators found Christian slogans on the car and Christian materials inside the vehicle.
-It initially appeared the attack had been launched by a Christian group.
+In a bizarre twist, police and military investigators found pro-Christian, anti-Islamic slogans on the car and Christian materials inside the vehicle.
+At first it appeared the attack had been launched by a radicalised "Christian" group targeting Muslims.

 After a quarter of a century of civil war in Lebanon, sectarian tensions are not far below the surface.
 A terrorist attack by Christians would have added fuel to the now dormant conflict.
 Investigators discovered that the car had been decorated as a Christian bomb by Muslim terrorists (subsequently arrested), as an attack against Christians.
 A number of evangelical Christian leaders identified the plot as a Satanically-inspired attack against the witness of the Christian church in the Arab world.
 This was a very overt form of spiritual warfare.

-Another way to explain the clash of spiritual powers is to recount an experience in which I was involved a few years ago.
+Another way to explain the clash of spiritual powers is to recount another experience in which I was involved a few years ago.

-The occasion was a national feminist gathering in which participants camped opposite the national Parliament in Canberra.
-Bill (not his real name) came to tell me a delegation of "witches" planned to surround the Parliament and raise a "cone of power".
-In Neo-pagan witchcraft this is a field of spiritual energy produced by witches, who join hands while dancing around and chanting to "raise" the power and cast a spell.
+The occasion was a national feminist gathering in which participants camped opposite the National Parliament in Canberra.
+Bill (not his real name), a new Christian in our church, informed me that a delegation of "witches" planned to surround the Parliament and raise a "cone of power" over the Federal Government.
+In Neo-pagan witchcraft this is a field of spiritual energy produced by witches, who join hands while dancing and chanting to "raise" spiritual power and cast a spell.
 Witches have claimed victories against hostile forces by using cones of power against the leaders of various countries.